Video Game / Still Life 2

 - Bittersweet Ending: Vic and Paloma can beat the bad guy(s) and escape, but Vic's new partner, Garris; her old partner, Hawker; former lover Richard; the sheriff, and at least five deputies are all dead.
 Paloma doesn't take it nearly as hard.

-- Disposable Sex Worker: Several of the victims.
+- Disposable Sex Worker: Several of the East Coast Killer's victims were street prostitutes targeted for their disposability.

 - Elaborate Underground Base: For an atomic bomb shelter, it's got an extensive network of internal surveillance cameras.
 And a few prison cells.
 And really only one room intended for living in.